 Sam Gambhir, the Virginia and D. K. Ludwig Professor of Cancer Research at Stanford University School of Medicine, gives an overview of molecular imaging technologies and how they are being utilized to monitor immunotherapies in living subjects.

-Johanna Joyce introduces the general features of the tumor microenvironment;, discusses critical functions of tumor-promoting myeloid cells in regulating cancer progression, metastasis and therapeutic resistance; and outlines current strategies for therapeutic targeting.
+Ludwig Lausanne’s Johanna Joyce introduces the general features of the tumor microenvironment; discusses critical functions of tumor-promoting myeloid cells in regulating cancer progression, metastasis and therapeutic resistance; and outlines current strategies for therapeutic targeting.

-Irv Weissman of Ludwig Stanford covers his laboratory’s investigation of cancer stem cells with an emphasis on CD47.
+Ludwig Stanford Director Irv Weissman covers his laboratory’s investigation of cancer stem cells with an emphasis on CD47.